syatheen/NIDIS/docs/WorkflowNotes.md

 time range starts on 1980-1 and ends on 2021-8, with a month value for each year interval.

+Make sure the original GeoTIFF files have been unpacked.

 | Indicator #  | ArgLSM         | ArgVariable   |
 | :---:        |     :---:      |        :---:  |
 | 52   | Mosaic     | EVAP      |